JayeFive/LibraryManagementSystem/README.txt

 #Todo

-*InsertionQuery.sql
-Line160 -- Find a better way to deal with needing to fill the .NoOfOrders column with 1s to
-    	   avoid the "cannot be NULL" error.

 -Begin work on branch records and book copies
 	*-Populate the branch table with branches.
 	*-Populate the book_copies table to give branches their books